LABORA-INF-UFG/openran-br-blueprint/docs/virtual-box-deploy.md

 ## VM validation

-In order to validate the Near-RT RIC, deploy the test xApps as described in [(Deploying xApps)](docs/xapp.md).
+In order to validate the Near-RT RIC, deploy the test xApps as described in [Deploying xApps](docs/xapp.md).